Color Palette from Image

 Drag an image here, or click to choose

 Drop in an image and pull out the 5 dominant colors using k-means clustering.
 Click any color to copy its hex code.
-Export as CSS variables for your next project.
+Export as CSS variables.
 Useful for design moodboards, web themes, and matching colors to a reference photo.

 - Drag an image into the dropzone (or click to choose).